Better-HPC/keystone-api/docs/developer/project_setup.md

 pip install -e .
 ```

+!!! note

+    Using the `-e` option installs packages in _editable_ mode.
+    When this option is enabled, `pip` will point to the local source tree as the installed package instead of
+    copying the source files to the standard install location.
+This allows any file changes to take immediate effect
+    without requiring a reinstall.

 If the installation was successful, the packaged CLI tool will be available in your working environment.
 Use the `enable_autocomplete` command to enable autocomplete for the Bash and Zsh shells.